 We performed a comparison between OpenText Documentum and OpenText Extended ECM based on real PeerSpot user reviews.

-Find out in this report how the two Enterprise Content Management solutions compare in terms of features, pricing, service and support, easy of deployment, and ROI."We like Documentum for its capacity and reliability."
+Find out in this report how the two Enterprise Content Management solutions compare in terms of features, pricing, service and support, easy of deployment, and ROI."It is a very secure system.
+It is reliable, and that is one of the reasons people manage their content within Documentum.
+It gives them the confidence that the content is accessible to the right people and not to the wrong people."

 "It is quite good."